• Alfred M. Hallmark

 Have - 10 Need - 0

-Named for Edwin Ward Moore commander of the Texas Navy.
-County seat is Dumas.
+Moore County is named for Edwin Ward Moore commander of the Texas Navy.
+The county seat is Dumas.

-We really didn't have a cause to spend a lot of time in county so I don't have a lot of strong impressions.
+We really didn't a chance to spend a lot of time in Moore County so I don't have a lot of strong impressions.
 It is easy to move in and out of these panhandle counties without seeing the gradual differences.
-I saw glimpses of Lake Meredith with is one of the reasons visitors come here.
+I saw glimpses of Lake Meredith which is one of the reasons visitors come here.

-As to the markers we managed to capture them, all which is rare but appreciated and in my experience only happens when the county is invested in maintaining and if necessary replacing.
+As to the markers we managed to capture them all which is rare but appreciated and in my experience only happens when the county is invested in maintaining and if necessary replacing their markers.

 Picture